-Build rapport with the people involved in the PAS interview. e involved to be rescheduled to ensure there is enough time to do a start thorough interview. • Extend a warm greeting and introduce yourself. • Be prepared.
+Build rapport with the people involved in the PAS interview.

+- Be on time.
+Call if you are running late.
+The PAS may need to be rescheduled to ensure there is enough time to do a thorough interview. - Extend a warm greeting and introduce yourself. - Be prepared.
 Make sure your equipment is working properly before the interview begins.
-Have all needed paperwork available. • Review and describe the medical criteria for eligibility, the PAS and its purpose, and what will be covered during the interview.
-Make sure that the people involved have a clear understanding of the interview and ask if they have any questions.
-Review the PAS questions and information with the people involved. • Read the PAS questions AS WRITTEN in the DD PAS tools.
-When needed or asked, then paraphrase the information or use an example to clarify the meaning. • Use the tips in the Investigative Interviewing Skills section below to gather clear, complete information for the DD PAS.
-Avoid asking leading questions. • Give the person time to answer each question.
-Make sure to get enough information to provide a clear, complete, and correct picture of the question being asked. • If the customer has a previous PAS, discuss any information that has changed since the previous PAS.
-Make sure changes in the customer's status are clearly and accurately explained in comments. • Ask about any decline in health or regression in developmental milestones or ILS skills.
+Have all needed paperwork available. - Review and describe the medical criteria for eligibility, the PAS and its purpose, and what will be covered during the interview. - Make sure that the people involved have a clear understanding of the interview and ask if they have any questions.

+Review the PAS questions and information with the people involved.

+- Read the PAS questions AS WRITTEN in the DD PAS tools.
+When needed or asked, then paraphrase the information or use an example to clarify the meaning. - Use the tips in the Investigative Interviewing Skills section below to gather clear, complete information for the DD PAS. - Avoid asking leading questions. - Give the person time to answer each question.
+Make sure to get enough information to provide a clear, complete, and correct picture of the question being asked. - If the customer has a previous PAS, discuss any information that has changed since the previous PAS.
+Make sure changes in the customer's status are clearly and accurately explained in comments. - Ask about any decline in health or regression in developmental milestones or ILS skills.
 Has the decline or regression been discussed with a medical provider?